Lumi669/task003/README.md

 3. Open the browser console

-4. Paste the code from hover-effect.js into the console
+4. Paste the code from hover-effect.js into the console and press Enter

 5. Hover over the element that has binding related to a template’s setting